 Since 2012, the Harold Newman and David Galas Entrepreneurial Initiative has supported collaborative entrepreneurial projects led by Hertz Fellows.

 The initiative provides financial and professional support to Hertz Fellows who propose the most innovative entrepreneurial projects, with particular emphasis on collaboration among fellows.

 Awardees receive individual investments up to $25,000 to fund their work for six to 12 months.
 To improve the chance of commercial success, awardees also receive mentoring and feedback from successful entrepreneurs within the fellows community.

-The initiative was established by Harold Newman, an active member of our board of directors and a long-time supporter of and generous donor to the foundation.
+The initiative was established by honorary Hertz Fellow Harold Newman, a former member of our board of directors and a long-time supporter of and generous donor to the foundation.
 Newman changed the name to the Harold Newman and David Galas Entrepreneurial Initiative in honor of David Galas, a Hertz Fellow and chairman of the board.
 Through Newman’s substantial endowment, this award has helped enterprising fellows co-found 11 companies and develop new technologies with real-world impact.

 How to Apply

 Proposals are to be no longer than 10 pages and may attach supplemental supportive material but must be complete of themselves in all technical and business details.